The Paris Family

 Mike is forth from the left - back row

 While Mike was attending Castlethorpe School he was given the job as ink monitor.
 One day as Mike aged 12, was carrying the ink wells through a swing door, he ran into a girl, spilling the ink.
 For this he was given the cane. (another spillage!)
-In 1948 Mike got a job as an apprentice motor mechanic with Sellicks at New Bradwell.

 An Early Win in 1947 Competeing at the North Bucks Primary School Sport in the Wolverton Park on Wednesday, 2nd July, Michael Paris, of Castlethorpe won the County high jump, with 3ft.
-10in. |
+10in.

 The start of "Life in the Fast Lane"